Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Religious Studies

-The Department of Religious Studies promotes the academic study of religion by offering courses that explore the diverse aspects of religious traditions.
-Particular emphasis is given to the origins, history, and relevance of religion in contemporary life.
+The Department of Religious Studies promotes the academic study of religion by offering courses that explore the diverse aspects and experiences of global religious traditions.
+Particular emphasis is given to the origins and history of different religious traditions, as well as the continuing influence that different religions exert on contemporary cultures and societies.
+Religious Studies courses welcome students with any faith commitment (or none at all).

 Printed from: https://catalog.rhodes.edu/programs-study/religious-studies